temperlang/temperlang-blog/posts/tangle-of-strings.md

 Second, **support left-to-right and right-to-left processing**.
 Parsing often proceeds left-to-right, but a lot of code needs to do suffix checks: "is this a path to a `.png` file?" for example.

 Third, provide **efficient available character checks**.
 As seen above, counting codepoints might be O(n), but often parsing algorithms don't need the count.
 Parsing algorithms can often make do with *constant lookahead*: For example, to know whether the next token is C# keyword `false` or a longer identifier like `falsey`, I need one character of lookahead after the 'e'.
 For a constant *k*, determining whether there are *k* characters remaining can often be done in constant time for long strings, which is where the difference with exhaustive counting really matters.
-In UTF-8, if the remaining array length is *k &times; 4* or greater, then there're at least *k* since each codepoint can take at most 4 array elements.
+In UTF-8, if the remaining array length is *k &times; 4* or greater, then there are at least *k* since each codepoint can take at most 4 array elements.

 Fourth, **avoid entangling strings with threads**.
 Using random access to walk a string left to right can be efficient if you memoize information about the last access, but multiple threads could be operating on strings in parallel.
 Introducing memory barriers or concurrent data structures is a source of complexity that backend writers would be better off not having to worry about.

 Fifth, **string position comparison should take constant time**.
 A position near the start of a given string should be *less than* a position near the end, and these checks should be usable within tight loops.
 This goal is not uncontroversial&mdash;we could disallow comparison of string positions.
 Many string operations do not need to compare string positions, but there are use cases.
 Finding the matches of several substrings in a large string in order can be implemented using a min-priority-queue over indexes for each substring.

 A related but separable goal is to **decode orphaned surrogates in JSON strings**.
 JSON allows representing non [Unicode scalar value] strings, and this is sometimes used to encode byte arrays: `{ "myBytes": "\uD800" }`.
-That information needs to be available to complex value decoders that know that that string should actually decode to something non-string like.
-JSON decoding machinery already needs a way to suspend judgement on large-number literals so that they can eventually decode to [arbitrary precision values](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic).
-The same technique can be used to allow byte-decoding of non-USV strings without complicating the core string type.
+That information needs to be available to complex value decoders that know that that string should actually decode to something non-string-like.
+JSON decoding machinery already needs a way to suspend judgment on large-number literals so that they can eventually decode to [arbitrary precision values](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic).
+The same technique can be used to byte decode non-USV strings without complicating the core string type.

 Another related but separable goal is to **represent file paths as values**.
-Windows file names can be any sequence of byte pairs[^Rust-issue-wtf8-for-paths], and Linux file names can be any byte sequence that do not contain NUL or '/', usually but not always UTF-8.
-These byte sequences do not always decode cleanly to strings.
+Windows file names can be any sequence of byte pairs[^Rust-issue-wtf8-for-paths], and Linux file names can be any byte sequence that does not contain NUL or '/', usually but not always UTF-8.
+These byte sequences do not always cleanly decode to strings.
 Nothing is gained by complicating the string type to represent arbitrary file paths if doing so will still not solve the corresponding problem for other file systems.
-Instead file system APIs should produce opaque path values that store the volume-specific representation and provide a string decoding that fails gracefully if the internal representation doesn't follow prevailing conventions and provide a URL \%-encoded variant that is guaranteed to succeed.
+Instead, file system APIs should produce opaque path values that store the volume-specific representation and provide a string decoding that fails gracefully if the internal representation doesn't follow prevailing conventions and provide a URL \%-encoded variant that is guaranteed to succeed.

 [^Rust-issue-wtf8-for-paths]: https://github.com/rust-lang/rust/issues/12056#issuecomment-53953016